How to Overcome the Fear of Failure (When Trying to Go Remote)

 Now, let’s consider the worst-case scenario of some of these “roadblocks” or “hiccups”.

-Well, I would have gone back to Canada, and temporarily got a 9-5 job to save up more money.
+Well, I would have returned to Canada and temporarily gotten a 9-5 job to save more money.
 Then, I would either pursue going remote on the side or wait until I had enough money saved to quit and try again.

-Would my ego have been bruised a bit from the embarrassment of not being able to make it work at first effort?
+Would my ego have been bruised a bit from the embarrassment of not being able to make it work at the first try?
 Sure.

-Let’s take it a step further, let’s say I didn’t land a remote job in those 4-weeks but had also spent $2,000 on a new laptop which means $2,000 in debt.
+Let’s take it a step further and say I didn’t land a remote job in those 4 weeks but had also spent $2,000 on a new laptop, which means $2,000 in debt.
 So now, my worst-case scenario is $2,000 in debt and getting a 9-5 job.
 Is paying off $2,000 in debt manageable and possible?
 Yes.
 It may just take a little more time to go remote than planned.

 You Are Already Living Your Worst Case Scenario

-Everyone has these big fears about going remote but what most people don’t realize is that they’re already living their worst-case scenario.
-In the example I gave above, the worst-case scenario was returning back to the 9-5 (temporarily) and yet, isn’t the 9-5 what you’re already doing?
-If anything your ego gets a little shattered, but the benefit to that is you get a taste of humbleness and the opportunity for personal growth.
+Everyone has these big fears about going remote, but most people don’t realize that they’re already living their worst-case scenario.
+In the example I gave above, the worst-case scenario was returning to the 9-5 (temporarily), and yet, isn’t the 9-5 what you’re already doing?
+If anything, your ego gets a little shattered, but the benefit to that is you get a taste of humility and the opportunity for personal growth.
 And to me, that’s a win.

 So ask yourself…